nikwib/streetfleet-webclient/README.md

 > A way of tracking and managing your vehicles.

 StreetFleet is an app that tracks the position of vehicles in real time and provides data about their trips, times, distance traveled and vehicle information.
+[Live Demo](http://streetfleet.s3-website.eu-west-3.amazonaws.com)

 ![App screenshot](https://github.com/nikwib/streetfleet-webclient/blob/develop/screenshots/HomePage.jpg)
 ![App screenshot](https://github.com/nikwib/streetfleet-webclient/blob/develop/screenshots/MapView.jpg)